KozlovKV/telegram-tt-headless-chats/README.md

 ## Bug reports and Suggestions
 If you find an issue with this app, let Telegram know using the [Suggestions Platform](https://bugs.telegram.org/c/4002).

+## Tauri reporting points
+- Worker background updates are mirrorred using `subscribeToWorker` in `./src/api/gramjs/worker/connector.ts`
+- Listeners for requests updates are handled in `./src/components/main/Main.tsx` using `useTauriEvent`